See Tickets: Services

 Today, See Tickets retails and distributes tickets for music, festival, theatre, sport, comedy, exhibition and lifestyle events working with more than 5,000 clients globally.
 Notably, the business sold all 150,000 tickets for the 2015 Glastonbury Festival in 29 minutes.

 See Tickets is a full service ticket agency and services to clients include custom UX and UI development, marketing, customer care, access control and all aspects of ticketing and account management.

 See Tickets' global client list includes well known event promoters, festivals and venues such as: Universal Music Group, Glastonbury Festival, S.J.M.
-Concerts, Houses of Parliament, Kew Gardens, Rock in Rio Lisboa, Professional Darts Corporation, The Queen Mary, English Heritage, Society of London Theatre, Louis Vuitton, Tomorrowland, Electric Zoo, and Boardmasters Festival.
+Concerts, Houses of Parliament, Rock in Rio Lisboa, Professional Darts Corporation, The Queen Mary, Society of London Theatre, Louis Vuitton, Tomorrowland, Electric Zoo, and Boardmasters Festival.

 In 2017, See Tickets launched "Fan to Fan", an ethical secondary ticket re-sale platform that allowed customers to only sell their tickets online via See at face value or less.
 See Tickets was the first ticket agency to launch its own ethical ticketing platform.
 In 2019, See Tickets reported that ethical ticket sales through Fan to Fan were up 50% vs the same time in 2018.

 Again in 2017, See also launched "Fan Share" a peer to peer marketing system to allow customers to earn rewards from event organisers for assisting with the sale of tickets on-line.

 2019 saw See Tickets launch their new digital ticket service to combat the resale of tickets at an inflated price on the secondary market, which was used for new tours from Declan McKenna and Bombay Bicycle Club.
 The digital ticket features a dynamically refreshing barcode which is uniquely tied to a customer's user account, mobile device and See Tickets app.

 In 2020, See Tickets launched a contactless access control system as a way to provide clients with a safe way to manage event entry using a standalone scanning point.